 AIGA, the professional association for design, is where design professional go first to exchange ideas and information, to participate in critical analysis and research, and to advance education and ethical practice.
 The WCU student chapter of this national organization, which meets monthly, organizes activities for its members to stimulate interest and understanding of graphic design through attending lectures, participating in student exhibitions, competitions, and field trips to area design firms.

-The Print Club is open to all art majors who have completed, or are currently enrolled in a printmaking course.
-This Department of Art + Design organization serves as an extracurricular arts organization for the sponsorship of student exhibitions, guest exhibitions, gallery demonstrations, group gallery trips and visiting artist lectures.
+The Illustration Club serves as an extracurricular arts organization for the sponsorship of student exhibitions, guest exhibitions, gallery demonstrations, group gallery trips, and visiting artist lectures.